cybernetics/JTemplate/README.md

     System.out.println(result);

 ## REST Services
-This section introduces the JTemplate classes that are used for implementing template-driven REST services, including `DispatcherServlet`, which serves as an abstract base class for REST services, the `RequestMethod` annotation, which specifies the HTTP verb associated with a service method, and the `ResponseMapping` annotation, which associates a template with a service response.
-The `JSONEncoder` class, which is used to encode responses that are not associated with a template, is also discussed.
+In addition to the template processing classes discussed in the previous section, JTemplate provides several classes for use in implementing template-driven REST services.
+These classes are discussed in more detail below.

 ### DispatcherServlet Class
 `DispatcherServlet` is an abstract base class for REST services.
 Service operations are defined by adding public methods to a concrete service implementation.

+Services are accessed by submitting an HTTP request for a path associated with a servlet instance.
+Arguments are provided either via the query string or in the request body, like an HTML form. `DispatcherServlet` converts the request parameters to the expected argument types, invokes the method, and writes the return value to the response stream.

+The `RequestMethod` annotation is used to associate a service method with an HTTP verb such as `GET` or `POST`.
+The optional `ResponseMapping` annotation associates a template document with a method result.
+If specified, `TemplateEncoder` is used to apply the template to the return value to produce the final response.
+If no response mapping is specified, the return value is automatically serialized as JSON using the `JSONEncoder` class. `RequestMethod`, `ResponseMapping`, and `JSONEncoder` are all discussed in more detail below.

-For example, the following class might be used to implement the simple statistical calculations discussed in the previous section:
+For example, the following class might be used to implement a service that performs the simple statistical calculations discussed in the previous section:

-    @WebServlet(urlPatterns={"/statistics/*"}, loadOnStartup=1)
+    @WebServlet(urlPatterns={"/statistics.html"})
     public class StatisticsServlet extends DispatcherServlet {
+        @RequestMethod("GET")
+        @ResponseMapping("statistics.html")
         public Map<String, ?> getStatistics(List<Double> values) {
             int count = values.size();